EricPicot/gym-coinche/README.md

 # to run a coach preset

 $ coach -p ./preset.py -e coinche -ep ./experiments/ -s 270 -c

+# To run a coach preset restarting training at a checkpoint
+coach -p ./preset.py -e coinche -ep ./experiments/ -s 270 -c -crd ./path/to/checkpoint/

 ```

 The training will be save in the directory ./experiments, and the tensorflow checkpoints will be saved every 270 seconds